OSMadeIT/data-analysis-python/README.md

 # kcse.py
 * Count the number of A's that each school got from the kcse file
-* Count the As pergender
+* Count the As per gender